jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 or the possible need to reconfigure other nodes in the network due to the shutdown.

+### Motivation

+Measurements are a necessary mechanism for both post-analysis and potentially for some of the dynamic decisions taken by systems.
+Without measurements of any kind, it is impossible to assess if the networks are functioning correctly.
+It is impossible to know if the system is efficient by comparing it against a baseline model.
+It is also impossible to check that changes aiming at optimizing something are indeed valuable.

+For instance, while electricity providers can make information about power usage available, this is only done at the aggregate level.
+Without per-device data about power usage, there would be limited basis for deciding where power is actually consumed and consequently, what improvements are most useful.

 At the same time, it is not possible to measure everything.
 Furthermore, any measurement must be validated.
 Relevance of measurements must be periodically assessed, e.g., with comparisons between measurements within a network and the aggregate numbers from the electricity provider.

-Finally, measurements made in the field must be collected and structured to allow later retrieval.
-And measurements are counterproductive if they are endlessly accumulated without being consulted.
+Finally, measurements made in the field must be collected and organized to allow later retrieval.

 ### Analysis

-#### Measuring impacts of fabrication and usage phases

-Network infrastructure generates negative impacts principally during fabrication and usage phases.
-Measuring negative impacts related to fabrication falls in the activity of lifecycle analysis (LCA).
-LCAs is typically realized per device, either by the equipment vendor itself, or by third-party analysts.
-LCA involves modeling (see Section 2.2 on Modeling section).
-The analysis can be done in terms of climate change (CC), but can be extgended to other criteria as abiotic resource depletion (ARD), ecotoxicity (ET) or water usage (WU).
-LCA also involves
-information systems keeping an inventory of the devices uses.
+While the simplest forms of sustainability-related measurements are about power, there's clearly room for other measurements and other information as well.
+To begin with, power consumption by itself may not be what matters most for sustainability, as the source of the power may be equally important in terms of determining the actual carbon footprint.

-For many classes of devices, the embedded carbon aspects or use of raw materials are significant sustainability issues.
+Secondly, for many classes of devices the embedded carbon aspects or use of raw materials may be a significant sustainability issue.
+See also Section 2.2.
-As these measurements
-and inventories are external to the network architecture, they are considered out of this document scope.

-Measuring negative impacts related to the usage phase falls in the scope of monitoring.
-In this phase, the most obvious sustainability-related measurement is power monitoring to measure the energy consumption and estimate the related negative impacts.

-#### Measuring efficiency

-Power (in Watts, that is, in Joule/s) or energy (in Joules) measurements alone are of meager use if the cause of the consumption is not measured as well.
+Third, power or energy measurements alone are of meager use if the cause of the consumption is not measured as well.
 Any power/energy measurement should occur alongside other measurements that can be used to determine energy efficiency.
-Hence a sound measurement architecture implies the existence of an energy efficiency framework of some kind.
+Hence a sound measurement architecture implies that a prior existence of an energy efficiency framework of some kind.

-In the context of carbon accounting, emission accountants are generally looking for a metric of the delivered value per unit of carbon.
-In networking, the most obvious delivered value is number of bits sent or received (traffic), or to the communication capacity made available during unit of time.
-In both case, the unit is the bit, but the two metrics have very different meanings.
-In one case, one spends a Joule to send a bit.
-In the other case, one spends a Joule to offer a bandwidth capacity of 1 bit/s during a second.
+But when it comes to energy consumption, as noted the aggregate information is often typically available, and it's not particularly hard to measure the energy consumption of individual network devices either.
+Still, there are a number of desirable use cases where the measurement situation needs to improve.

+#### Measuring Power Efficiency

+When assessing the power consumption (Scope 2) of an IT-organization, emission accountants are generally looking for a metric of the delivered value per unit of energy.

+A commonly used method is to equate the delivered value with the number of bits sent or received, or to the communication capacity made available when there's a need for it.
 The latter is important, as often communication networks have requirements to be able to send messages when there's a need for it, e.g., for emergency communications, not that those messages are always being sent.

-The measurement of efficiency is not restricted to energy.
-Traffic or offered bandwidth can be related to the carbon emitted by the device traversed by this traffic.
-This carbon should include the part associated with electricity, but also the part associated with fabricating the device (pro rata temporis) {{LCAandUsage}}.
-Sustainable efficiency can also be expressed in water used per traffic, for example.

 ### Recommendation